First Spam Email / PC Modem

 competitors would sell their modems as Hayes-compatible modems.

-* Total host during this year is an estimate
+* Total hosts during this year is an estimate